UppalAnshuk/UppalAnshuk.github.io/_pages/about.md

 2024 update: I will be interning with the DGM team at [SonyAI](https://ai.sony/) in Tokyo, Japan this summer (from June) and will work on theory of deep generative models.
 In October of 2024, I will head to NYC to collaborate with [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and [Mark Goldstein](https://marikgoldstein.github.io/) at NYU.
 I am excited about spending 6 months there as part of an extended research stay.

+I am looking for internship roles staring in March-April 2025 for four to six months.
+Please reach out if interested.

 <details>
 <summary>Click for a longer bio.</summary>